kuchar-one/fopaff/README.md

 python fopaff.py --gpu_id 0 -N 30 -u 3 -c 10 -k 100 --pop_size 500 --max_generations 2000 --verbose
 ```

 This command will start the optimization process with the specified parameters.
 The results, including metrics and animations, will be saved in the `output` directory.
+Matrices utilized within the optimization can be found in the `cache` directory.

+## Possible Issues <a name = "issues"></a>

+On lower-end GPUs, the available VRAM might be insufficient for initializing many parallel workers, in that case, either lower the `num_workers` variable in `src.nsga_ii.optimize_quantum_state_gpu_cpu` or replace `src.nsga_ii` with `src.nsga_ii.lowend`.

 ## ⛏️ Built Using <a name = "built_using"></a>